 From here, you can engage in a productive conversation where you carefully listen to fully understand what the person is trying to tell you (as opposed to interrupting them to retaliate).
-It would be best if you waited to let them share their whole thoughts and focus on understanding their perspective, rather than questioning the person’s judgment.
+It would be best if you waited to let them share their whole thoughts and focus on understanding their perspective rather than questioning the person’s judgment.

-Keep in mind that this person may be nervous about criticizing you, even when it’s positive.
+Remember that this person may be nervous about criticizing you, even when it’s positive.
 So try and give the benefit of the doubt and work with them towards the greater good for yourself.